HWilliams64/python_12_week/README.md

-# Summer Intro to Python Course
+# Intro to Python Course

 ![Python Logo](https://upload.wikimedia.org/wikipedia/commons/c/c3/Python-logo-notext.svg)

 ## Course Overview

-Welcome to the Summer Python Course repository!
+Welcome to the Intro Python Course repository!
 This comprehensive Intro Python Programming course is designed to provide students with a solid foundation in Python programming.
 Whether you're a beginner or have some programming experience, this course will equip you with the essential knowledge